 (Years earlier, I was pulled-over and ticketed EARLY in the morning on a descolate street coasting through a red light.
 When you are in a foreign city, don’t speak the language and break the law, you don’t have much recourse.)

 The food was not bad.
 We opted for a blood pudding, maybe a bad choice, kinda disappointed . . .

 Until we ordered the Chartreuse Souffle.
 This is something that you would expect the French to do well.
 Perfect Souffle, Strong Chartreuse Flavor, Great Ice Cream.

 One of the best things that we have ever eaten.

-Years ago I bought some mussels in Montmartre, cooked a soup in our apartment and proceeded to become deathly ill.
+Years ago I bought some mussels in Montmartre, cooked a seafood stew in our apartment and proceeded to become deathly ill (the kind of “ill” which changes your itinerary).
 So it was with some trepidation that we ordered a platter of oysters to go with our Onion Soup on Christmas morning.
 We came out with a clean bill of health and started a Christmas Tradition

 Charcuterie at Taverne Henri IV

 Soupe at Le Potager du Marais